Skip to main content

 note:

 The guard_output object mirrors the structure of guard_input, maintaining all fields and their JSON hierarchy.
-When transforming detectors (like Confidential and PII Entity) redact sensitive values, the modifications are applied in place while preserving the original data structure.
+When transforming detectors (such as Confidential and PII Entity) redact sensitive values, the modifications appear in place and preserve the original data structure.

 Example output